jeremiah-toribio/art-of-data/README.md

 ## Project Goals
 ---
-- Accurately predicting an auction house estimate/ price for the art of 10 of the highest grossing artist
+- Accurately predicting an auction house estimate price for the art of 10 artist of which are the highest grossing/ highest volume within the market

 ## Initial Thoughts
 ---